- Orange County Board of Commissioners

 - United States of America

-The Light Rail: Stop, Look, and Listen petition to Orange County Board of Commissioners was written by Julie McClintock and is in the category City & Town Planning at GoPetition.
+The Community Compromise for Eight at East petition to Orange County Board of Commissioners was written by Avalon Park - East Orlando and is in the category City & Town Planning at GoPetition.